ianrose/resources/README.md

 - [BotKit](https://howdy.ai/botkit/): Open-source toolkit for creating bots for messaging platforms
 - [ChatFuel](https://chatfuel.com/): Build a Facebook bot without coding

+## UX

+- [The Accessibility Cheatsheet](https://bitsofco.de/the-accessibility-cheatsheet/): Extensive guidelines and highlight some practical examples of what we can do to implement them and make our websites more accessible.

 ## Resources

 - [Unsplash](https://unsplash.com/): Free ([do whatever you want](https://unsplash.com/license)) high-resolution photos.